tnebooks/11th-botany/content.en/reproductive-morphology/inflorescence/_index.md

 **b.
 Scorpioid:** Axis develops on alternate sides and often becomes a coiled structure.
 Example: _Heliotropium_.

 **3. Simple dichasium (Biparous**): A central axis ends in a terminal flower; further growth is produced by two lateral buds.
 Each cymose unit consists of three flowers of which central one is old one.
 This is true cyme.
 Example: _Jasminum_.
-4. Compound dichasium: It has many flowers.
+ 4.**Compound dichasium**: It has many flowers.
 A terminal old flower develops lateral simple dichasial cymes on both sides.
 Each compound dichasium consists of seven flowers.
 Example: _Clerodendron_.

 A small,simple dichasium is called **cymule**